vfarcy/flask-boilerplate/README.md

-## READ FIRST !!!
+## READ FIRST to setup the Pyhton environment !!!

+Python 2.7 requires the Windows SDK v7.0 because Python 2.7 is built using Visual Studio 2008 (MSVCR90).
+Python 3.3 is built using Visual Studio 2010.

 On windows, for Python 2.7 you need to get [Microsoft Visual C++ Compiler for Python 2.7](http://aka.ms/vcpython27) to build the environnement for the pycrypto module.
 It's a special package made by Microsoft that has all the stuff.
-It is supported since setuptools 6.0 [1].
+It is supported since setuptools 6.0.

 Unfortunately the latest virtualenv, 1.11.6 as of now, still bundles setuptools 3.6.
 This means that if you try to run python setup.py build_ext in an virtualenv it will fail, because setuptools can't detect the compiler.
 The solution is to force upgrade setuptools, example: pip install "setuptools>=6.0".

+For Python 3.4 (untested), read [this](http://stackoverflow.com/questions/26473854/python-pip-has-issues-with-path-for-ms-visual-studio-2010-express-for-64-bit-ins/26513378#26513378) and / or [this](http://blog.ionelmc.ro/2014/12/21/compiling-python-extensions-on-windows/)

 ## Welcome